Bhanukamax/hash-node-backup/cm2m6hsci000109mfc8533vcz.md

 I started using Vim around 2017 and absolutely loved the modal editing and the fact that I could do everything right from the terminal.
 It felt almost like a superpower!
 But then, around 2022, I got curious about Emacs.
 For a while, I was all in.
 Emacs has some fantastic features—like compilation mode, Dired (the file manager), and Magit—that really stood out to me.
 Plus, it’s fully keyboard-driven without the complexity of Vim’s modal editing.
 Yes, I said it!
 While I totally get that modal editing in Vim is super efficient, it’s not the only way to edit text.
 After switching to Emacs, I found myself really enjoying non-modal editing a lot.

 But here's the thing: I kept going back and forth between Vim and Emacs because, as much as I loved Emacs, it wasn’t perfect.
 For starters, its community is a lot smaller than Vim's, which made it tough to get some niche JavaScript tooling working.
+For example, getting LSP set up in Yarn PnP projects was a bit of a battle.
+But let’s not dive into that too much!
 I managed to set everything up, but it was a bit of a struggle and not exactly a pleasant experience.

 Through all this, I realized that non-modal editing actually suits me better.
 That’s one of the reasons I kept gravitating back to Emacs, even though things weren’t always smooth sailing.

+## **Is** Emacs **Really That Bad?**

+Sure, there are some downsides to Emacs.
+The smaller community means certain tools don’t have as much widespread support, but it really depends on what you're using it for.
+For example, there's a stronger Emacs community for languages like Common Lisp, Racket, Haskell, etc. So if you're working with those technologies, Emacs might just be the best choice, honestly.

 ## Why I Switched to VSCode